bennygdev/rewwwind/README.md

     - Account password change (Same for roles I described)
     - Owner has the ability to add any role-level accounts
 - Customer Chat
-    - Use of socket to faciliate communication between admin (as support representative) and customer
+    - Use of socketio to faciliate communication between customer and admin (as support representative) and customer
     - Typing indicators
     - Ability to save and summarise chat conversation, and view it later (Chat summary by Gemini AI)
     - Chat History Page (To view previous chat conversations)
         - Ability to search, paginate and filter chat conversations
         - Ability to compensate vouchers to customers
 - Chat with AI
-    - Ability to chat with AI, which will provide product recommendations and store-related inquiries.
+    - Ability to chat with AI, which will provide product/search recommendations and store-related inquiries.
 (Using Gemini AI)
 - Newsletter
     - Ability for users to subscribe to newsletter
     - Ability to search and delete users from mailing listing